Jarmos-san/jarmos.dev/_blog/a-standard-ci-cd-pipeline-for-python-projects.md

 - Running integrated test suites for catching any breaking changes before merging the PR.
 - Caching dependencies for faster workflow execution times.
-- Uploading coverage reports to [CodeCov][codecov landing page] for following coverage reports.
+- Uploading coverage reports to [CodeCov][2] for following coverage reports.

 So, as you can see, the workflow doesn't do much but ensure the bare minimum CI/CD principles are taken care of.
 And, best of all, you can build upon it as